-DySP Devender Kumar sent to 7 days CBI custody
+CBI suspends DySP Devender Kumar

-New Delhi, Oct 23: Central Bureau of Investigation (CBI) Deputy SP Devender Kumar has been sent to 7 days CBI custody.
+New Delhi, Oct 23: Central Bureau of Investigation (CBI) suspended Deputy SP Devender Kumar who is facing bribery allegations.

-Earlier, he was produced before Delhi's Patiala House Court on Tuesday.
+Earlier, Devender Kumar has been sent to 7 days CBI custody.
 The central investigation agency demanded police custody for CBI Dy SP Devendra Kumar.

 CBI said, "Incriminating documents and evidence were found after raiding his office and residence."
 The Delhi High Court to pass the order on CBI DSP at 4pm.